AuroraAmissa/ProjectUnison/content/ch2-basics/characters-bonus_points.md

 ::::: {.ability}
 ###### Unarmed Focus (focus) [Bonus Trait]{.ability-head} {.unlisted .unnumbered}
-**Cost:** 4/level \
+**Cost:** 5 points \
 **Mins:** 4

 **Effect:** You may purchase the Unarmed Force bonus trait with minimums of "3/5/7/9/10/11".
-You gain a +1 bonus your DC for any combat talent you use with an unarmed attack or natural weapon.
+You gain a +1 bonus to your DC for any combat talent you use with an unarmed attack or natural weapon.
 :::::

 ::::: {.ability}
 ###### Weapon Focus (focus) [Bonus Trait]{.ability-head} {.unlisted .unnumbered}
-**Cost:** 4/level \
+**Cost:** 5 points \
 **Mins:** 4

 **Effect:** You may purchase the Weapon Attunement bonus trait with minimums of "3/5/7/9/10/11".
-You gain a +1 bonus your DC for any combat talent you use with a weapon that grants you an enhancement bonus.
+You gain a +1 bonus to your DC for any combat talent you use with a weapon that grants you an enhancement bonus.
 :::::

 ## Character Drawbacks